About Artist William Cochran

 For twenty years William and his partner and wife Teresa have been a close-knit team, working with a wide range of government, private, community-based and non-profit organizations to develop and implement these projects.
 This work often involves master planning and visioning processes for public art and placemaking.
 The studio facilitates public participation processes ranging from stakeholder design charettes to mass-scale processes to engage the public in the creative process.

-• a seven-part installation in dichroic glass and salvaged iron for an urban site in Virginia.
+Torris, a freestanding sculpture in dichroic glass and salvaged iron for an urban plaza in Alexandria, Virginia.

 Cochran is listed as a significant figure in contemporary public art in North America in its Timeline of Artists and Art (Responding to Art, Robert Bersson, McGraw-Hill, 2003).
 His work in glass was selected for an international exhibit of architectural art glass at the University of Mexico in 2007.
 He won the Award for Excellence from the National Glass Association and the Project of the Year Award from the American Public Works Association.
 He and his partner, Teresa, won the Core Values Award from the International Association of Public Participation.